hiphapa/blogs.snap-ci.com/_drafts/2013-10-14-aws-elastic-beanstalk.markdown

 * Key: AWS_SECRET_ACCESS_KEY  Value: YOUR_AWS_SECRET_ACCESS_KEY
 * Key: AWS_DEFAULT_REGION     Value: YOUR_AWS_DEFAULT_REGION(set this to us-east-1 if you did not change it when setting up the application)

-Click Save to create the Deploy stage.
+Click Add to create the Deploy stage.
 Now, click Save and Re-run and wait for the pipeline to go complete and voila, you can now view your elastic beanstalk dashboard to see the status of your newly deployed application.

 ![elastic beanstalk dashboard](/assets/images/screenshots/aws-elastic-beanstalk/elastic-beanstalk-dashboard.png){: .screenshot}